Dr Julian Huppert

 Biography

 Julian has also been involved in politics, serving as a County Councillor in Cambridgeshire, and then as Member of Parliament for Cambridge.
-During this time, he was particularly noted for his work on civil liberties, science, cycling, and technology policy, winning awards ranging from being named ISPA ‘Internet Hero of the Year’ to Parliamentary Beard of the Year.
+He was the Lib Dem Spokesperson on Home Affairs, Justice and Equalities, and was heavily involved in the passage of the Same Sex Marriage Act.
+As an MP,. he was particularly noted for his work on civil liberties, science, cycling, and technology policy, winning awards ranging from being named ISPA ‘Internet Hero of the Year’ to Parliamentary Beard of the Year.

 Other interests